Vernon, France Port Guide

 Typical Weather

 Vernon experiences a temperate maritime climate, with mild summers and cool winters.
-The best time to visit is late spring through early autumn (May to September) when the weather is pleasant for outdoor activities, while winter can be chilly and damp.
+The best time to visit is during late spring and early fall when the weather is pleasant and ideal for outdoor activities.
+Winters can be chilly and damp, while summers may bring occasional heatwaves.

 What to Pack

-• Comfortable walking shoes for exploring the town.
+- Comfortable walking shoes for exploring the town and nearby attractions.

-• A camera to capture the stunning scenery and art.
+- A camera to capture the stunning landscapes and historic sites.

 Heads Up